Chapter 1: Color Management

 Industry Standards

 Screen manufacturers and Cinema majors have agreed on some standards.
-Their characteristics change the way our images are displayed and rendered.
-Here are the five most important for us :
+Their characteristics change the way our images are displayed .
+Here are the five most important for us:

 • sRGB for internet, Windows and camera photos.

 • Rec.
-709 has the same primaries than sRGB but differs on transfer function/gamma.
-This is because the target use of Rec.709 is video where it’s supposed to be viewed on a dim surround.
+709 has the same primaries than sRGB but differs on transfer function/gamma (this is because the target use of Rec.709 is video where it’s supposed to be viewed in a dim surround).

 • Rec.
 2020, also called UHD TV, the future of colorimetry.